dontloo/dontloo.github.io/_posts/blog/2017-5-31-why-not-generative.md

 \\(p_\theta(t_k|x) = y_k = \hat{y_k}/\sum \hat{y_j} = p_\theta(t_k,x)/p_\theta(x) \\),
 which is just the Bayes rule.

 Since we have the joint probability defined, it seems nice to optimize the joint likelihood instead of the conditional likelihood to acquire a generative model.
-The problem is the joint likelihood \\(p_\theta(t_k,x)\\) is often unbounded, a MLE model will simply output a maximum value regardless of the input.
+The problem is, the joint likelihood \\(p_\theta(t_k,x)\\) is often unbounded when \\(x\\) is continuous, then an MLE model will simply output a maximum value regardless of the input.
 Indeed it would work if we introduce some constraints to the model to address this.